 WHS Physical Education Elective

 This course is designed to introduce and provide the opportunity for students to participate in a variety of cardiovascular fitness activities.
-The course will also include the use of weighted balls, dumbbells, videos, steps, jump ropes, exercise bars, and other fitness equipment.
+The course will include weighted balls, dumbbells, videos, steps, jump ropes, exercise bars, and other fitness equipment.
 The students will participate daily in warm-up exercises, cardiovascular endurance runs, body strengthening exercises, swimming, and other endurance exercises throughout the course.
 The ability to work well with others and participate at a high intensity level is expected.
-There will be timed tests, 3 and 4 mile run tests and off campus.
+There will be timed tests, 3-mile and 4-mile run tests, and off-campus.
 Group, Individual, and team tests will be given using different exercises.
 Effort is required for this class.

 AEROBIC WALKING